Jennifer Goodman, Executive Director

 The Field Service Program is offered in association with the National Trust for Historic Preservation.

-Beverly Thomas, Program Associate
+Beverly Thomas, Program Director

 Beverly helps old house and barn owners with referrals and resources and manages the Alliance's small grants programs.
 She brings experience from her active service on the Bedford Historic District Commission, Bedford Historical Society and Bedford Village Common as well as over 20 years of work on her own old house.